JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

                 if (!hasDependencies || onceEffect || dependencyChanged) {
                     effect.action();
                 }
-            }); //<-- For each registered effect, check if it complies with any of the execution rules, and executed if that's the case.
+            }); //<-- For each registered effect, check if it complies with any of the execution rules, and execute if that's the case.

            changedIndexes = []; //<-- Cleanup the changed indexes.